-The University of Law is at the forefront of digital education, offering an extensive range of both legal and business courses.
+The University of Law has always been at the forefront of digital education, offering an extensive range of both legal and business courses.
+However, the Covid-19 pandemic has led to an unprecedented need for students to study online.
 Leading our ongoing innovation in this area is our National Programme Director, Richard Haggett.
-Today Richard gives us an insight into his vision for the future of online learning and the opportunities it provides our students worldwide.
+Today, Richard gives us an insight into how online studying has changed during this current crisis and the opportunities it provides our students worldwide.

 In order to look after our people properly, I’ve abandoned any expectation of a ‘normal work day’, and it’s liberating to think outside the four walls of an office or the equally confining ‘walls’ of a 9.00 – 5.30 structure, both of which hem in one’s thinking and ambitions.
 Because we have colleagues and learners all around the world, operating across different time zones and in a host of jurisdictions, I actually tend to get more correspondence “overnight” than during the daytime (daytime UK, anyway), so my days are hugely varied.
 That presents challenges but it’s not boring.
 Classroom teaching definitely has its place, but I am more interested in time than place, and the fluidity of opportunity and freedom to study that online learning can allow.
 My usual place of work is everywhere, which guards against insularity, complacency even.

 Rather than ‘online courses,’ the natural next stage of the evolution is not to consider ‘online’ as some mysterious sub-section of its own.
 They’re just courses.
 Being online gives people the opportunity to join in; why put up classroom walls to keep people out?
 Due to Covid-19, I think the whole label of “online learning” as creating the perception that it’s any different to “learning”, or some sort of peculiar beast of its own, will diminish.
 Whatever happens, at every level of education there will be a wholesale rethinking of how - and where – learning, and opportunity to learn, takes place.